GAO Analyst Student Intern (Student Trainee)

-To qualify for the GS-7 level you must be enrolled in a graduate or equivalent degree seeking program, and meet one of the following criteria:
+To qualify for the GS-4 level you must be enrolled in a Bachelor's degree program, and meet one of the following criteria:

-1. You must have completed 36 or more semester hours or 54 or more quarter hours of graduate level education.
+1. You must have completed 60 semester hours or 90 quarter credits of Bachelor's level education.

 Foreign Education: If you are submitting a transcript from a non-US educational institution, applicants must submit all necessary documents to a private U.S. organization that specializes in interpretation of foreign educational credentials, commonly called a credential evaluation service.
 For additional information, please visit http://www.gao.gov/careers/foreignedu.pdf.

-NOTE: You must be a current student enrolled in a graduate program seeking a degree from an accredited educational institution on a full or half-time basis.
+NOTE: You must be a current student enrolled in a Bachelor's program seeking a degree from an accredited educational institution on a full or half-time basis.
+See the Qualifications section of this announcement for more details on who may apply and how to qualify for a Fall 2019 GAO internship.
 If at any point during the internship (and for any reason) your status as a student changes to that of a non-student, your internship will be terminated.